Australian residential architectural styles: Queenslander style

-The Queenslander style house is characterized by an all timber painted exterior, a timber stud frame, and a floor raised on piles for air flow in hot climate.
-They have wide verandahs (often the length of the house and enclosed by shutters, and roofs are gabled and corrugated iron.
+The Queenslander style house is characterized by an all timber painted exterior, a timber stud frame.
+They are raised high on piles for flood protection, stylistic reasons and to create a multipurpose sheltered area under the house.
+The elevation can sometimes provide a cooling effect in hot climates.
+They have wide verandahs (often the length of the house and enclosed by shutters), and roofs are gabled and corrugated iron.
 The street facing view is often symmetrical.
 The NSW Queenslander is often smaller than the original classic Queenslander and is less decorative probably due to limited supply of delicate timber detail and trades-people to build them.
 It is sometimes combined with the Ranch style house.

 From the 1840s, a specific style of building emerged in Queensland.
 The Queenslander style of houses are identifiable by large verandahs and large double doors which open onto these verandahs, stilts rising the house above ground level (particularly in older houses), metal roofs typically of corrugated design and the houses are always constructed of mostly wood.